The Hendricks Chapel Choir Visits South Africa to Engage and

 The Hendricks Chapel Choir will begin their South African tour at the University of Johannesburg, and then visit the Villeria Dutch Reformed Church to perform with the Conwonnite Choir.
 Later, they will travel to the University of Pretoria for a workshop and evening concert in the Musaion.

 The next stop will be a performance with the Drakensberg Boys Choir School under the direction of Mr. Vaugn van Zyl.
-Their final concert will be a joint performance with the Cape Town Camerata Choir where Calvar will co-conduct with Mr. Leon Starker.
+Their final concert will be a joint performance with the University of the Western Cape Creative Arts Choir where Calvar will co-conduct with Mr. Leon Starker.
+A full schedule can be found here.

 In addition to the choir and Dr. Calvar, other university representatives will be accompanying the choir.
-Dr. Anne Laver, University Organist at Syracuse University will be joined by Ken Harper, associate professor of Visual Communications at the S.I.
-Newhouse School of Public Communications, and Dara Harper, communications manager of Hendricks Chapel.
+Ken Harper, associate professor of Visual Communications at the S.I.
+Newhouse School of Public Communications has worked with organizations in South Africa, namely Inkululeko, iKapa Impact and the School of Journalism and Media Studies (JMS) at Rhodes University.
+Dara Harper, communications manager of Hendricks Chapel will cover the events, conducting interviews for future videos and capturing moments along the way.